 If this does not show any errors, restart nginx to bring the changes into effect :

-Redirecting using Free WordPress Plugin
+Redirecting using a Free WordPress Plugin

 As mentioned earlier, we do not recommend this for bulk URL redirecting.
 Since third-party apps add up the burden on the server and introduce new problems and compatibility issues, if your website is small and looking for a temporary solution, you can use a Free WordPress plugin named Really Simple SSL.

 After redirection of URLs, it’s time to update Hardcoded Https Links, as it is highly preferable to use ref URLs.
-But, Over time, everyone has to do it at so you have to.
+But, Over time, everyone has to do it so you have to.
 The following options are given below:

 By using the WordPress plugin

-One of the easiest ways to do it by using a WordPress Free plugin named “Better Search Replace.
+One of the easiest ways to do it is by using a WordPress Free plugin named “Better Search Replace.
 To begin with, search the plugin in the WordPress directory and click on install> activate.
 After activating the plugin, go to the Tools section and click on the better search replace option.

 Some key features of this plugin are:

-• Serialization support for all tables
+- Serialization support for all tables

-• The ability to select specific tables
+- The ability to select specific tables

-• The ability to run a “dry run” to see how many fields will be updated
+- The ability to run a “dry run” to see how many fields will be updated

-• No server requirements aside from a running installation of WordPress
+- No server requirements aside from a running installation of WordPress

-• WordPress Multisite support
+- WordPress Multisite support

 Using Interconnect IT tool Database Search and Replace Script in PHP

-This section will let you know how to update links in WordPress using Interconnect IT tool Database Search and Replace Script in PHP.
+This section will let you know how to update links in WordPress using the Interconnect IT tool Database Search and Replace Script in PHP.
 However, all the search queries can be done by the user end, but there are many tables and metadata files that you might confuse and miss.

 To avoid such, an exact list would help you.
 It is highly advisable to back up your database as a precautionary measure and start the whole process on a developer server.

 To begin with the script, simply download and unzip the folder search-replace-db- and rename it as per your choice.
-To explain you better, we renamed it as search-replace-db.
+To explain you better, we renamed it search-replace-db.
 And upload it through FTP into the root of your website.

 Then Navigate your renamed folder in your browser as http://mydomain.com/search-replace-db/